maitesin/resume/resume.md

 ----

-> I am a software engineer with experience in all phases of the development process with special focus on delivering quality software to the costumers.
-I have experience in a diversity of projects ranging from a RESTful API processing thousands of requests per second, through compilers to video processing pipelines.
+> I am a senior software engineer with experience in a diversity of projects ranging from a RESTful API processing thousands of requests per second, through compilers to video processing pipelines.

 **You can use an interactive version of my CV by running: `docker run -it maitesin/resume`**